-If you need to manage your music collection easily and without any hassle, TagScanner just may be the tool you were looking for.
-You can use it to edit the tags of most audio formats, as well as perform a wide variety of other operations on your audio tracks.
+If you need to manage your music collection easily and without any hassle, TagScanner may be the tool you were looking for.
+You can use it to edit the tags of most audio formats and perform a wide variety of other operations on your audio tracks.

 The tag editor can easily perform batch ID3 tag editing operations.
 The application is free to download and use and has quite advanced features.
 However, its user interface may not be the friendliest we have seen.
 So, how can this little program help you?

 It means that you can edit the tags on multiple files without performing each edit manually.
 Some of the attributes you can change are artist, genre, song name, and album.

 The program can rename all of your audio tracks (or just some of them) based on the ID3 tags information.
 The songs will be properly named using the Artist and Song Name data in the tags if the data is accurate.
 You can search for cover art and download it automatically.

 The program searches for these goodies in MusicBrainz, Amazon, and FreeDB databases.
 The cover art can be applied to entire albums with a mouse click.
 However, keep in mind that cover art is not always accurate.